 The head is never included in animal measurements because it’s too hard to get them to stay still with their head in a fully-upright position.
 For this reason, horses, dogs, and other animals are always measured to the shoulder.

 Like with weight, males will typically be bigger than females, but it’s not always the case.
-Here are the average ranges of German Shepherds by gender:
+Here are the average ranges of German Shepherds by gender as mentioned above:

 - Males: 24 – 26 inches (60 – 65 cm)